Aggreko: Leading Safety Program

 Aggreko’s managers and supervisors already had a basic understanding of health and safety.
 Aggreko wanted to make sure that they also had the leadership skills to influence behaviour and improve safety culture.
 As such, it was important that the learning program had a 360o approach to employee development.

-To achieve this, we designed the learning experience based around the 70/20/10 methodology.
-This combined a structured core learning (10), relationship and interaction based learning (20), and on the job learning (70).
+To achieve this, we designed the learning experience based around the 70/20/10 methodology, which breaks down in proportion how people learn effectively.
+This combined a structured core learning (10%), relationship and interaction based learning (20%), and on the job learning (70%).